-If your shares are held in "street name," your bank, broker or other nominee or custodian may under certain circumstances vote your shares even if you do not return voting instructions.
-Banks, brokers or other nominees or custodians are permitted to vote customers' shares for which they have received no voting instructions on specified routine, or "discretionary," matters, but they are not permitted to vote these shares on other non-routine, or "nondiscretionary," matters.
+If your shares are held in "street name," your bank, broker or other nominee or custodian may under certain circumstances vote your shares if you do not return voting instructions.
+Banks, brokers or other nominees or custodians are permitted to vote customers' shares for which they have received no voting instructions on specified "discretionary" matters, but they are not permitted to vote these shares on other "non-discretionary" matters.